Rafting in Harpers Ferry, WV through Virginia, Maryland, & West Virginia

 Harpers Ferry White water Rafting

-- Daily rafting trips on the Shenandoah & Potomac Rivers
+- Daily rafting trips on the Shenandoah or Potomac Rivers

 - Our most popular half-day river rafting trip.
 Complete with a light snack*